cfonseka/conference-notes/nextgen_omics_presession_spatial_transcriptomics_notes.md

 ### Q&A

-  - _What are limitations of the tech and what needs to be prioritized for development?_
+  - _Question: What are limitations of the tech and what needs to be prioritized for development?_
     - Yin
       - Need scalable high-throughput assays to profile tissues in a deep fashion (100+ marker multiplex)
       - Cost of sequencing has plummeted - need similar changes for spatial tech
     - Chakraborty
       - Innovations drive up tech cost, especially for non-western healthcare systems
       - How does rest of world keep up?
 Need breakthroughs that drive cost downwards

-  - _How do you envision moving spatial txp into the clinical setting?_
+  - _Question: How do you envision moving spatial txp into the clinical setting?_
     - Yin
       - Need to bring technology to both clinicians and pharma researchers, perhaps preclinical stage
       - Eventually compelling diagnostic use cases may emerge
       - Immunooncology space is major opportunity for spatial txp
     - Chakraborty
       - Science is a global space, so hopefully world-wide innovations will help bring down costs
       - Can't lose sight of bigger picture - patient care
       - Need forums to explain tech to clinicians and requires constant communication
       - Encourages groups to look past image analysis when extolling virtues of spatial transcriptomics (docs may not know what transcriptome is)

   - _Question: Can we use formalin-fixed tissue + does DNA paint work with all Ab?_